Ria424/developers-animatesdk-docs/Document_object/Document35.md

 #### Description

-Method; converts selected objects in the current frame to a bitmap and inserts the bitmap into the library.
+Method; Converts selected objects in the current frame to a bitmap and inserts the bitmap into the library.

 #### Example